The City of Stuart is implementing "Best Management Practices" (BMP's) to reduce pollutants and improve water quality in our canals and rivers.

 Call the City hotline if you wish to report pollution discharges such as:

-- Intentional dumping of trash, yard waste, used motor oil, paint, or other pollutants into a storm drain, ditch, pond, lake, or stream
+- Intentional dumping of the following into a storm drain, ditch, pond, lake, or stream:

 - Sanitary sewer overflows